vanphuc1201/tp/docs/UserGuide.md

 ## Group related commands
 ### Adding a group : `add-group`
-Adds a new group to StudyCircle.
+Adds a new group to StudyCircle group list.

 Format: `add-group n/GROUP_NAME`